Matthew Morrison at Bush Hall

 You’d have to be a real cynic not to enjoy tonight’s set, and Morrison too, who never comes off as anything other than completely earnest about his joy of music.
 “Hopefully this last song gets you out the door with a smile on your face,” he says, grinning before ending with the timeless Singin’ in the Rain.
 Mission accomplished.

-Watch the video for It Don’t Mean a Thing here:
+Listen to It Don’t Mean a Thing here: